Compare any two graphics cards:

 Pixel Rate

-The GeForce GTX 285 1GB should be a lot (approximately 371%) faster with regards to full screen anti-aliasing than the GeForce GT 340 1GB, and should be capable of handling higher screen resolutions without losing too much performance. (explain)
+The GeForce GTX 285 1GB will be a lot (approximately 371%) better at full screen anti-aliasing than the GeForce GT 340 1GB, and able to handle higher resolutions without losing too much performance. (explain)

 GeForce GTX 285 1GB 20736 Mpixels/sec